 If you’re interested, but can’t get to the meeting, contact Chris for details after 25th March.
 (Leader: Leo Smith).
 Meet at Cleeton St Mary Church.
 (OS Grid ref.
 SO611786).

 A walk around the local pasture fields (good chance of seeing and / or hearing Curlew), and then onto the common (good chance of Kestrel, Red Kite, Stonechat, and Other Target Species).

 This walk will also provide practical training for people who want to help with the Curlew, Lapwing and Other Birds Survey.
 Finish around 1.00pm.

 Bird Walk for Bird Song – May 2019 – Date to be finalised

 See, listen to, and identify the birds singing in the Novers Limeworks Wood.

 Lapwing and Curlew are declining rapidly, in the Clee Hill area and elsewhere.
 The Bird Group set out to find out how many are left here.
 We also looked for another 19 target species.
 Most of these birds are easy to recognise, so volunteers needed interest and enthusiasm rather than expertise.
 They were asked to visit an Ordnance Survey map square three times between the end of March and mid June, for around three hours each visit.
 Survey maps and instructions were provided, and some joined us on an outdoor practical training session before the start.

-Lapwing and Curlew survey 2012
+Lapwing and Curlew survey 2012-2018

-- Full detailed reports on the 2013, 2014 and 2015 surveys compiled by Leo Smith are available here:
+- Full detailed reports on the 2012, 2013, 2014, 2015, 2016, 2017 surveys compiled by Leo Smith are available here:

 Everyone interested in birds is welcome at all meetings and events.
-A programme will be published after the meeting, and posted on this website.

 Anyone who wishes to take part should contact Leo Smith.
 We need more helpers so please get involved if you can.